 About Tom Lindsay

-First found bashing piano keys at the age of three, Tomís love of music has developed over more than twenty years.
-He spent 2008-10 studying jazz piano at Birmingham Conservatoire, developing his trade with the likes of Liam Noble and Hans Koller, and is now working on a number of projects.
+First found bashing piano keys at the age of three, Tom's love of music has developed over more than twenty years.
+A graduate of Birmingham Conservatoire, where he developed his trade with the likes of Liam Noble and Hans Koller, he is now working on a number of teaching and performance projects.

 Performing since the age of 16, Tom has developed a great experience and love for the music, and his enjoyment and energy show at every opportunity.
 He has played at a range of venues all round the UK and Europe, including performing on the same bill as Mercury Prize nominee Kit Downes.